FredrikKvalvik/temp-lang/README.md

 - [ ] error messages on runtime errors that help you identify your error
 - [ ] some form of std lib implemented with the language
 - [ ] formatted strings with print statment
-- [ ] attach REPL to an executed program

 ## about